lamenath/website/src/articles/blog/image-inlining-element.md

   }
 ```

+## Wrapping up
 And that's about it!
 We've just implemented a great **reusable element** that we can adopt for every above-the-fold image in our apps or sites.
+By any means, do take a look at [the code on GitHub](https://github.com/west-wing-solutions/blog-samples/tree/master/custom-elements/InlineImage).
 Let's conclude with an example of usage:

 ```markup
   <inline-image